Miss Universe 2024

 Miss Universe 2024 was the 73rd Miss Universe pageant, held at the Arena CDMX in Mexico City, Mexico, on 16 November 2024.

 Sheynnis Palacios of Nicaragua crowned Victoria Kjær Theilvig of Denmark as her successor at the conclusion of the event.
 This was Denmark's first win in the pageant's history.

 Contestants from a record 125 countries and territories competed in the pageant, surpassing the previous record of 94 entrants set in 2018.

 Background

 Location and date

-On 18 November 2023, at the Miss Universe 2023 pageant, Raúl Rocha Cantú, the owner of Legacy Holding Group USA Inc., announced that the 73rd edition of the Miss Universe pageant would be held in Mexico, which last hosted the pageant in 2007.
+On 18 November 2023, at the Miss Universe 2023 pageant, Raúl Rocha, the owner of Legacy Holding Group USA Inc., announced that the 73rd edition of the Miss Universe pageant would be held in Mexico, which last hosted the pageant in 2007.

 On 24 August 2024, the organizers announced that the pageant would be held at the Mexico City Arena, also known as Arena CDMX, on 16 November, with the preliminary rounds on 14 November.